March 3, 2025

 You can add Spotify songs to Google Slides by copying and inserting the link to the song you want to add to your presentation.
 However, Spotify doesn't play songs in a presentation like your local audio file would.
 Instead, it will open the Spotify web or desktop app to play the song.

-How do you add music from Apple Music to Google Slides?
+How do you add Apple Music to Google Slides?

 To add an Apple Music track to Google Slides, copy the song link, then insert it into a slide in your presentation.
 The song will open in the Apple Music web-based player.
 In some cases, it will play a preview of the audio file, depending on your location, whether you're signed in to your account, or whether you're using the web player and desktop app concurrently.